 Things to do

 Here you will also find several galleries like the popular Perry-Matto Gallery, where jewelry and art pieces from all over the world hang side by side.
-If you’re looking to visit later this summer, mark your calendars for the SoNo Arts Celebration on August 3-4.
+If you’re looking to visit later this summer, mark your calendars for the SoNo Arts Celebration in August.

-After strolling the streets on a hot summer day, grab a seat on Barcelona’s patio and people watch while sipping a glass of white wine sangria.
+After strolling the streets on a hot summer day, grab a seat on Barcelona’s patio and people watch while sipping a glass of white wine sangria and munching on tapas.

 Donovan’s | $5 – $15 | 138 Washington St | donovanssono.com